cmu-delphi/delphi-epidata/docs/api/kcdc_ili.md

 ## Overview
 {: .no_toc}

-This data source provides weekly influenza-like illness (ILI) data for the Republic of Korea, as reported by the Korea Centers for Disease Control and Prevention (KCDC).
+This endpoint provides weekly influenza-like illness (ILI) rates for South Korea, as reported by the Korea Centers for Disease Control and Prevention (KCDC).

 This is the API documentation for accessing the KCDC ILI (`kcdc_ili`) endpoint of [Delphi](https://delphi.cmu.edu/)'s epidemiological data.